emily-sumner/emily-sumner.github.io/Emily-Sumner_Source/content/author/admin/_index.md

 - Visitors
 ---

-I am interested in how children explore the world and make decisions. {{% staticref "files/cv.pdf" "newtab" %}} Click here to download my CV.{{% /staticref %}}
+I am interested in how children explore the world and make decisions.